mathiassoeholm/mathiassoeholm.github.io/_posts/2016-09-26-Layer-Masks-In-Depth.md

   1|1 = 1
   1010|1000=1000

 Here’s a challenge: Can you implement the IsInLayerMask method by using the bitwise-or operator, instead of the bitwise-and?

+### Resources
+Official documentation on layers: https://docs.unity3d.com/Manual/Layers.html

+Some best practices of physics, including some performance profiling on RayCasts: https://unity3d.com/learn/tutorials/topics/physics/physics-best-practices